 How long does it take to build a natural swimming pool or pond?

 Timescale depends on many factors, for example, the type, size and location of the pool and in particular whether the pool is part of a wider property refurbishment.
-In order to get an understanding of a potential time frame for your existing natural swimming pool project, please contact us today.
+Generally timescales are between 8 to 12 weeks, however, it may take longer where construction of planted areas are involved.